Vualto/vudrm-public-docs/docs/source/UserGuide/VUDRM-Admin.md

 <img src="../_static/user-guide-images/8jwplayer.png" class="image" width="1000" alt="VUALTO Admin - JW Player Integration"/>

 A token with an open policy is loaded into the Token field used by the player.
 You can copy and paste a token you created in the `VUDRM Token` section of the `Info` page.
 This can be used to test content with your variation of the token.
-Alternatively, clicking the `Use Token To Test Your Stream` within the `VUDRM Token` page will automatically enter that token into the Token field used by the player.
+Alternatively, clicking the `Use Token To Test Your Stream` button within the `VUDRM Token` page will automatically enter that token into the Token field used by the player.

 The fields are as follows: